afronski/presentations/done/zeromq-in-nodejs@berlinjs/slides.md

 # ZeroMQ - Interoperability

+- *TODO*: Unified pattern language.
+- *TODO*: Unified abstractions.
+- *TODO*: Similar libraries, behaviors.
-- *TODO*: Unified protocol implementations across languages.
+- *TODO*: Unified protocol implementation across languages.
-- *TODO*: Example code - Erlang <-> Node.js.

 ???

+- Library solves one of the main problems related with interop.
+  - It provides a unified protocol implementations across programming languages.
+  - In the example code we have cooperation between *Erlang* and *Node.js*.
+    - Thanks to the common abstractions and unified view, it is easy to glue them together.
+- In other words: you can finally choose a language as a tool, without any worries that it will slow you down.

 ---